Photo: RIKI JAPOW GUIDE

 , JAN Avalanche Worker Level 1

-We recommend skis with a center 100mm range as the first ski, and can be used from the beginning of the season to the powder high season and the spring season.
+We recommend skis with a center of 100mm as your first pair, as they can be used from the beginning of the season through the high powder season and spring season.
+Even if you purchase your second or third pair of skis, 100mm skis will be useful as all-rounders.

 [Main guide area] All of Hokkaido